Disentanglement, disorder lines, and Majorana edge states in a solvable quantum chain: Introduction

 To this end we analyse in this paper the dimerized quantum $XY$ spin chain in the uniform and staggered transverse fields.
 This is an exactly-solvable free fermionic model with rich phase diagram \cite{Perk:1975,DuttaTIM:2015,Chitov:2019}.
 The DLs and disentanglement in this model were not studied before.
 The DL as a modulation transition is also manifested in the IC oscillations of the wave function of the Majorana edge states, as reported in \cite{Karevski:2000} for the homogeneous transverse $XY$ chain.
 After the work by Kitaev on that model \cite{Kitaev:2001}, the Majorana modes in quantum condensed matter systems became a very active topic of research, for reviews, see e.g., \cite{Alicea:2012,Valkov:2022}.
-The existence of those edge modes in quantum chain can be linked to the localization of zeros of the resolvent of the transfer matrix on the complex plane \cite{DeGottardi:2011,DeGottardi:2013b}.
-The latter, as follows from the earlier result for the special case \cite{Chitov:2018}, is not an independent property since the eigenvalues of the transfer matrix are zeros of the spectrum.
+The existence of those edge modes in quantum chain was linked to the localization of zeros of the \textit{resolvent of the transfer matrix} on the complex plane in earlier studies \cite{DeGottardi:2011,DeGottardi:2013b}.
+The resolvent, as was shown earlier for the special case \cite{Chitov:2018}, does not provide an independent information, since the eigenvalues of the transfer matrix for the localized Majorana states are zeros of the spectrum, i.e., the zero-temperature limit of the roots \eqref{LYZT0}, lying within unit circle on the complex plane.
+This result, identifying the eigenvalues of the transfer matrix and the complex roots of the spectrum, is shown to be valid for the more general model studied in this work.

-So the main goal of the present work is to prove from analysis of the exactly solvable model \eqref{XYHam} that zeros of the spectrum $z_\pm$, which are also the zero-temperature limit of the Lee-Yang zeros, control the critical points, modulation transitions, disentanglement, winding numbers, and the Majorana edge modes.
+The main goal of the present study is to demonstrate from the systematic analysis of zeros $z_\pm$ of the spectrum of the exactly solvable model \eqref{XYHam}, which are also the zero-temperature limit of the Lee-Yang zeros \eqref{LYZT0}, that $z_\pm$ control the critical points, modulation transitions, disentanglement, winding numbers, and the Majorana edge modes.

 The rest of the paper is organized as follows: In Sec.~\ref{Model} we introduce the model to be studied and give an account on its spectrum and the ground-state phases.
 In Sec.~\ref{DL3} we present our new findings on the disorder lines of the model and give the results on the correlation functions and other thermodynamic parameters in all regions of the phase diagram.
 The factorized disentangled ground states of the model occurring on a subset of the disorder lines, are analyzed in Sec.~\ref{Factor}.
 The regions on the phase diagram where the zero-energy edge Majoranas exist and their wave functions are presented in Sec.~\ref{MES}.
 The results are summarized in the concluding Sec.~\ref{Concl}.